ravel-lab/speciateIT/README.md

    NOTE1: May require "sudo" to access /usr/local/bin sudo make all
-   NOTE2: All Makefile's are configured for macosx.
-If you are on linux machine, change CC, CXX and LINK to gcc, g++ and g++, respectively.
-You may also need to modify LDFLAGS.
+   NOTE2: All Makefile's are configured for either linux or macosx.

 6. Add classify to PATH: